How to Get Rid of Subterranean Termites

 - Formosan.
 These invasive bugs are the most destructive termites in South Florida.
 These “super termites” look similar to Asian termites, but Formosan swarmers have a uniform, yellowish coloring.
 One colony of Formosans can consume as much as a pound of wood per day.

 - Eastern.
-Eastern subterranean termites, a species native to Florida, are widely distributed across the eastern U.S, including Florida.
+Eastern subterranean termites, a species native to Florida, are widely distributed across the eastern United States.
 These swarmers are very small, and very dark in color, almost black.

-It’s essential to spot the signs of a termite infestation before damage occurs.
+It’s essential to spot subterranean termite signs before damage occurs.
 Termite damage can be financially devastating.
 Unfortunately, your homeowner’s insurance will likely not cover any damage from termites.
 Insurance companies see this damage as preventable because they consider pest control part of the regular maintenance of owning a home, especially in South Florida.
-Look out for these important signs of a termite infestation.
+Look out for these important signs of a termite infestation:

 One of the first signs of a termite infestation is discarded transparent termite wings.
 You may notice them in or around your home.
 This indicates either an infestation in your home or heavy termite activity in the area.
 Adult winged termites can fly to reproduce and start a new colony.
 Once they have established a suitable nest, their wings have served their purpose, and it’s easier for the insects to discard them.
 Without wings, they can better navigate tight spaces and crawl into tiny holes to make a nest.